Netlia/documentation/DeviceComunication/DeviceComunication.md

 ## Header

 The header has 7 bytes and contains general information that is common to all message types.
 Example: 0209020.
 The following table contains an abbreviated description of the header.
-General description for individual bytes follows in the following paragraphs.
+General description for individual bytes follows below.

 | Position  | Abbreviated description                                                                                   |
 |-----------|-----------------------------------------------------------------------------------------------------------|